Working with me

 Every few years, I update a document that lists my values, my modus operandi, and a few fun facts.

-Here’s my latest, written at Dropbox in April of 2019, shortly after moving back to San Francisco.
+Here’s my latest, written at Vanta in March of 2023.

 What I value

 - Giving and getting feedback: I give direct feedback, I expect to receive direct feedback, and I encourage my teammates to do the same.
 It’s the fastest way to build trust and to get to better outcomes for our customers and for our business.
 Please don’t be shy.

-- Bringing our best selves to work: You can’t control everything about your job, much less your life, but you can control who shows up at our desk in the morning.
-Let’s bring a positive attitude, celebrate your teammates’ wins, help your teammates grow, work hard, try your best, and always be learning.
-In private, please let me know how I can support you in any way, professionally or personally.
+- Bringing our best selves to work: We can’t control everything about our jobs, much less our lives, but we can control who shows up at our desk in the morning.
+Let’s bring a positive attitude, celebrate our teammates’ wins, help our teammates grow, work hard, push ourselves, and always be learning.
+In private, I’m always available to support my teammates in any way, professionally or personally.

 How I work